AusClimateService/rba/README.md

 ### Spatial aggregation

 Each metric is calculated on the native grid of the climate model.
-For state and national values, an weighted mean is then calculated where the weight for each grid cell is the area of the cell multiplied by the fraction of the cell that overlaps with the geopgraphic shape (e.g. state) of interest.
+For state and national values, a weighted mean is then calculated where the weight for each grid cell is the area of the cell multiplied by the fraction of the cell that overlaps with the geopgraphic shape (e.g. state) of interest.